Fifth Grade Curriculum

 - Handwriting Level E

-- Classical Composition II: Narrative Stage, Teacher Manual, Optional but strongly recommended
+- Classical Composition Vol. II Teacher Guide: Narrative Stage, Optional but strongly recommended

 Classical Composition instructs the novice writer as though he or she were an apprentice to the great master writers.
 Instruction is based on imitation.
 Beginning by making the student aware of the structure of sound writing, and proceeding by giving the student the tools to imitate it, the course ends by equipping the student to design his own sound writing.
 The course begins by acquainting the student with models from which he can gain a sound grasp of structure.
 Then sentence and word variation, figures of description, rhetorical devices, and stylistic considerations are introduced slowly – all in service of the message to be communicated.
 At the end of the full course a student should emerge as a writer who can ascertain the purpose of any given writing task and employ the best means of completing the task to communicate the message.